 - Polyamides (nylon): bearings, textiles, and automotive applications

-Engineered plastics have unique characteristics which are appealing to both medical and heavy industrial manufacturers, especially as it relates to strength, chemical/heat/fire resistance and durability of plastic injection molded parts.
-These benefits outweigh the comparatively higher material costs, and should be carefully considered for your next critical-use application.
+Engineering plastics have unique characteristics which are appealing to both medical and heavy industrial manufacturers, especially as it relates to strength, chemical/heat/fire resistance, and durability of plastic injection molded parts.
+These benefits outweigh the comparatively higher material costs and should be carefully considered for your next critical-use application.

 For more information on aligning materials with your product development needs, download our guide, Resin Selection for Industrial Applications.
 Click the button below for your free copy.